lkumle/onlineVRtoolbox_tutorials/docs/unity/index.md

 layout: default
 ---

-# 1. Implementing data transfer functionality in Unity project
+# Notebook 1: Implementing data transfer functionality within Unity

-Authors:
-last edited:

-citation:

----

-In this notebook, we will walk through how to implement data transfer functionality inside the unity project itself .
-We will assume that you know unity well enough to implement your experiments in unity.
+In this notebook, we will walk through how to implement data transfer functionality inside the unity project itself.

 For this, we created a template with the minimal required functionality.
 That is, connect to the server, get a subject number.
 Whem prompoted, upload data to the server.